htw-imi/INFO3-Aufgabe-1/installingRailsOnUbuntu.md

 xyz@ubuntu:~$ rvm get stable

-By the way, Ruby will get installed automatically.
+Now you can install Ruby:

 Next, we just make sure that the gem packet manager is up to date:

 xyz@ubuntu:~$ gem update